-• Portfolio-Students majoring or minoring in Spanish/French each have a portfolio.
+- 1. Portfolio-Students majoring or minoring in Spanish/French each have a portfolio.
 A portfolio consists of student exhibitions that demonstrate mastery of the skills of inquiry and expression.
 Credit is given on the basis of what students can actually do in "showing off" their knowledge and know-how.
 The exhibitions require reading, writing, questioning, speaking, and listening.
 In those portfolios we include representative materials which allow us to evaluate the level the student has attained in terms of written and oral expression.
 A portfolio might contain essays written in Spanish/French, translations from English to Spanish/French, or from Spanish/French to English, research papers on literary or cultural topics, and bibliographies for independent reading courses.
-Audio or video recordings can also be included.

-- Annual Progress Interview for Majors- The Department is creating the format for an annual interview with each major to assess and discuss strengths and weaknesses in the Foreign Language.
+Audio or video recordings can also be included. - 2.
+Annual Progress Interview for Majors- The Department is creating the format for an annual interview with each major to assess and discuss strengths and weaknesses in the Foreign

+Language.
 When a student joins the program, a simple questionnaire could help us find out how s/he feels about his/her own competency in the foreign language and his/her strengths and weaknesses.
 Having thought about past learning experiences that students have had, we can then think about objectives for the coming year.
 We set objectives which students will be able to refer to at the end of the year, to assess whether or not they have been met.
-In this way awareness of initial goals is an important step in the development of self-assessment. - Written assignments-Written assignments in language-based courses and research papers in literature, civilization, and linguistics courses are used to evaluate the four-year student's progress in the program. - Capstone course-Each student completes a term paper in the target language as part of a 400-level culture, linguistics, or literature course in the junior or senior year.
+In this way awareness of initial goals is an important step in the development of self-assessment.

+- 3. Written assignments-Written assignments in language-based courses and research papers in literature, civilization, and linguistics courses are used to evaluate the four-year student's progress in the program. - 4.
+Capstone course-Each student completes a term paper in the target language as part of a 400-level culture, linguistics, or literature course in the junior or senior year.
 The capstone paper compels the student to synthesize and expand on the knowledge of culture and language acquired throughout the program.
 All faculty in the major section (French or Spanish) read the final version of the paper and provide reactions to the capstone instructor and student.
-Hence, this is another manner in which faculty assess student progress and the effectiveness of Department programs and methods. - Exit questionnaire-The purpose of this questionnaire is to appreciate the student's evaluation of the major upon graduation. - Survey of work-status-We contact Departmental alumni to track ways students utilize their language major in the work world.
+Hence, this is another manner in which faculty assess student progress and the effectiveness of Department programs and methods. - 5.
+Exit questionnaire-The purpose of this questionnaire is to appreciate the student's evaluation of the major upon graduation. - Survey of work-status-We contact Departmental alumni to track ways students utilize their language major in the work world.

-Please summarize the data you have collected this semester / academic year.
+Please summarize the data you have collected this semester/academic year.

 The professors met in the spring to assess the academic year as a whole.
 We discussed the student evaluations of adjunct and full-time faculty.
-We also discussed the effectiveness of our rule that no student can have more than 8 absences and pass one of our courses.
-We agree that it has increased students' attendance and learning.
+It was clear that we needed to increase the guidance and supervision of several adjunct instructors.
+We made plans to implement this in the 2011-2012 academic year.